 When is the best time to visit?

-Depending on the type of experience you are looking for, you can visit this country at different times.
+Depending on the type of experience you are looking for, you may want to visit Montenegro at different times.
 The most ideal time that I would recommend is between May and October.

 Summer months (July – September) will be the best time to visit if you want to enjoy the amazing beaches along the Bay of Kotor and the Adriatic Sea.
 But you must remember that this will be the height of tourist season and accommodations will be a bit more pricey than the other months and there will be more crowds.
 However, this will also be the perfect time for hiking in the North with the snow having melted.